 Composer, vocalist, and multi-instrumentalist Laura Intravia is internationally renowned for her multi-faceted musical career in opera, concert music and soundtracks.
 She appeared as a principal soloist with the Video Games Live international tour from 2009-2018, and leant her vocals to the Pokemon: Symphonic Evolutions world tour and the world premiere of Journey: LIVE with Fifth House Ensemble.
 She also performs in contemporary opera, originating roles in works by Hurley & Osborne and Omar Najmi.
 She has recorded vocals and winds for games such as Destiny 2, Honor of Kings, Code Vein and Mortal Kombat 11.
 Her composition work includes additional music for the game Arkhangel: House of the Seven Stars.
 Born and raised on Long Island, Laura holds degrees in Composition and Vocal Performance from Ithaca College, where she was awarded the Philip J. Lang Composition Scholarship and Hockett Composition Scholarship.
 She also spearheaded “Line Them Up!, a Paper Mario concert featuring 160+ musicians, 9 arrangers, 4 video editors, and more.
 So if the whole “music” thing doesn’t work out, she can always get a job in project management.
 Her hobbies include baking and guinea pigs.

 Hailing from Albuquerque, New Mexico, Ben Wallace lives the fast-paced, glamorous existence of a real-life doctoral grad student out of New York City.
 Ben loves everything from funk to orchestral music.
 He’s one of our main arrangers, but he’s also written for the Shanghai Symphony Orchestra and the BBC National Orchestra of Wales.
 If you want someone to write you a piece with a title like “Chopin’s Superstar Throwdown for Six Pianos,” he’s your man.
 Ben also writes music for video games, including his Letterbound score, which features the rest of DiscoCactus!
-When Ben isn’t arranging or playing keys for DiscoCactus, he’s pursuing his Doctorate of Musical Arts at Yale, performing as a founding member of the new music group Invisible Anatomy, and hanging out with a woman he loves so much, he married her three times.
+When Ben isn’t arranging or playing keys for DiscoCactus, he’s mixing cocktails, playing board games, and desperately trying to learn how to get good at Riichi Mahjong (it’s not going well).

 Contact us to bring the cactus-y-fresh disco sounds of DiscoCactus to your audience.